spring-media/themis-graphql/docs/module.md

 ## Transforms
 Both a local and a remote module can export `transforms`, which will be applied after creating an executable schema.
 Read more about it in the [Transforms docs](./transforms).

+## Context
+The `context` can be either a function or an array of functions, which will be called in a request/response query cycle.
+The function may return an object to be merged with the remaining context.
+Context functions will be called in the order the modules are loaded.
+Context functions from the configuration file are called before all others.
+If different context functions try to expose the same key on the context, they may override each other.

+A `context` function gets an object with the `req` and `res` of the query.
+When using _Subscriptions_, the object will contain the `connection` key.

+## Lifecycle Hooks
+Lifecycle hooks allow to execute something `onStartup`, just before the server will be mounted at the given port and `onShutdown`, after a kill signal has been received (SIGTERM|SIGNINT).